Huskies' Budda Baker, Sidney Jones, Elijah Qualls to enter NFL draft

 Baker, the Bellevue High School product, was a consensus first-team All-American safety this season.
 He finished with a team-high 71 tackles, three sacks and two interceptions.

-In a message posted on his Twitter account, Baker said playing for the Huskies was a “dream come true” and that his decision to leave early was difficult, but “UW is back on the map and I’m proud to say I helped with it.”
+In a message posted on his Twitter account, Baker said playing for the Huskies was a “dream come true” and that his decision to leave early was difficult but “UW is back on the map and I’m proud to say I helped with it.”

 Jones was a three-year starter at cornerback who led the UW in interceptions as a freshman and sophomore.
 The Diamond Bar, Calif., product was second-team All-America from the Football Writers and Sports Illustrated this year, when he had three interceptions with six more pass break-ups.